 Chapel Guides assist at services that don’t conflict with the ones they personally attended, so you’re able to do your duty and worship at the same time.

-Road Guards Road guarding is one of the most challenging duties/details out there, in terms of physical demand.
+Road guarding is one of the most challenging duties/details out there, in terms of physical demand.
 There are four road guards for every flight.
 They march in the back of the flight, wearing a reflective vest, and if it’s during the hours of darkness, use a flashlight as well.
 Road guards are used when the flight is marching outside of the squadron.
 If you’re inside of the squadron, you’ll march in the back but you won’t have to do your duties.
 If the flight is crossing a street, the road guards will run out from behind the flight and block oncoming traffic, holding their palm up.
-As soon as the flight goes by, the road guards will fall back in, or leap frog forward to block the next street.
+As soon as the flight goes by, the road guards will fall back in or leapfrog forward to block the next street.

 The job sounds pretty straightforward, but you’re going to be hustling like nobody’s business.
 Our road guards got yelled at a lot during the first few weeks, for doing their job wrong, for not running out at the right time, for not standing in the appropriate place, etc. In the San Antonio summer heat, the job wore you out quickly.
 If you think you may need some extra physical conditioning, you might consider volunteering for the job, since you’ll definitely get a workout!
 Your MTI may choose taller/bigger trainees for the sake of visibility.
 Road guards have to carry their vests and be ready to fall out pretty much all of the time.
 The pouches on the web canteen belt make transporting the vests a lot easier than when we didn’t have them.
-There has to be four road guards at all times, so if someone is missing (due to illness, an appointment), an alternative needs to be found before your MTI catches wind of the loss.
+There have to be four road guards at all times, so if someone is missing (due to illness, an appointment), an alternative needs to be found before your MTI catches wind of the loss.
 Be proactive and find someone to do it – don’t make him/her find someone.

-Pad Crew The Pad Crew cleans the pads in the squadron.
+The Pad Crew cleans the pads in the squadron.
 The pads are the areas right outside of the dorm stairwells and chow halls, which are covered by the overhang.
-On the concrete pad there are a number of painted dots to help element leaders line up.
+On the concrete pad, there are a number of painted dots to help element leaders line up.
 The pad crew will use push brooms to keep the pads tidy and pick up trash.
 Pretty straightforward job!
 Our road guards were designated as the pad crew, so when the flight did their details in the dorm, they’d go downstairs to clean the pad.

 I’m a 31 year old Navy sister, Army wife - Air Force wife to a prior service Marine/Soldier, and an Air Force Reservist.
 I am a happy wife and mother.
 My husband switched branches and joined me in the Air Force Reserve.
 We look forward to a future of dual military service!